-The Fund operates as a feeder fund.
+The Fund operates as a feeder fund to the extent that it invests through the Underlying Fund.
 The master-feeder structure, in particular the existence of multiple investment vehicles investing in the same portfolio, presents certain unique risks to investors.
 Smaller investment vehicles investing in the Underlying Fund may be materially affected by the actions of larger investment vehicles investing in the Underlying Fund.
-For example, if a larger investment vehicle withdraws from the Underlying Fund, the remaining funds may experience higher pro rata operating expenses (but not exceeding, together with the management fees for the Underlying Fund, a total of 0.5% as described in section 6 of the PDS), thereby producing lower returns.
+For example, if a larger investment vehicle withdraws from the Underlying Fund, the remaining funds may experience higher pro rata operating expenses at the Underlying Fund level (but not exceeding, together with the management fees for the Underlying Fund, a total of 0.25% of the net asset value of the Fund), thereby producing lower returns.
 The same risk applies in respect of any assets held directly by the Fund.
+Despite the Direct Investments and the Underlying Funds having generally matching portfolios, the distribution profile for the Direct Investments may differ slightly from the Underlying Fund on account of different applicable tax regimes (although the overall return should remain materially the same).

-Cyber risk
+Cyber Risk

-There is a risk of fraud, data loss, business disruption or damage to the information of the Fund or to investors' personal information as a result of a threat or failure to protect the information or personal data stored within the IT systems and networks of Perpetual or other service providers.
+There is a risk of fraud, data loss, business disruption or damage to the information of the Fund or investors' personal information as a result of a threat or failure to protect the information or personal data stored within the IT systems and networks of Perpetual or other service providers.